watson-nm/git-intro/README.md

 ```
 git branch calc-divide
 ```
 Now let's see our local branches to make sure it worked correctly.
-You see the * next to master, indicating we are still working in the master branch, though we have created a new one called 'calc-divide'.
+You see the * next to main, indicating we are still working in the main branch, though we have created a new one called 'calc-divide'.
 ```
 git branch
 ```